 Before my wife and I went to Italy, I was working as an Overseas Filipino Worker (OFW) in Dubai.
 While I was there, God impressed to me and my wife that He was calling me to serve in the Philippines.
 But instead of heeding His call, I ignored it and flew to Italy.

 When I arrived in Milan, God’s call for me to serve full-time became even clearer to me and my wife.
 But a big part of me did not want to obey at once.
 I told my wife that we should continue to pray about it (even though we had been praying for it for quite a while already) and save up as much as we can for a year before going back to the country.
-My priority then was to save enough money for a new house and lot; obeying God’s call was still the least of my priorities.
+My priority then was to save enough money for a new house and lot; obeying God’s call was the least of my priorities.
 I was insisting on the plans I had for my family instead of letting God’s plans be fulfilled in my life.

 In 2013, my family and I finally went back to the Philippines, but we consciously set aside the real reason we came back.
-We stayed in our farm in Talavera and immediately started our poultry business.
+We stayed on our farm in Talavera and immediately started our poultry business.
 I thought I could get away with what I had done.
 But that same year, Yolanda hit our town.
 We lost everything we had.

 We were so down at that time, but God helped us start again.
 We eventually managed to put up another business.
 And when things were going well again, I—once more—dismissed the idea of serving God full-time.
 In just a few months, another typhoon came, and we lost everything again.
 Nothing was left on our farm.
 It was the lowest point of our lives.